A guide to preparing for an eventual failure.

 That either means the procedures were inadequately constructed/executed, or the disaster recovery system itself failed.
 Remaining on top of disaster recovery procedural updates is as vital as having a plan at all.
 It is also advisable to run drills and regularly test the efficacy of your hardware.

-Deficiencies of this kind are why companies have started looking at cloud and hybrid-cloud DR solutions and disaster recovery-as-a-service (DRaaS) to provide continual, scalable and near real-time backup of all business processes and applications.
+Deficiencies of this kind are why companies have started looking at hybrid and cloud disaster recovery software and disaster recovery-as-a-service (DRaaS) to provide continual, scalable and near real-time backup of all business processes and applications.
 These options, along with other outsourced solutions, are particularly suitable for companies with lower in-house IT proficiency.

 No matter how you achieve the results, your goal should be the ability to restore all of the applications and data critical to your operations through cloud-based or remote server failover.
 Then be able to execute a pre-scripted plan to carry on operations while repairing your main IT system.
 This is the only way to guarantee near instantaneous restore time objectives (RTO).
 Lastly, you need a continuity failback plan to return operations to normal.